blog

 • and the expected outcome.

 When the team owns decisions (not just tasks), your attention stops being the bottleneck.
-Things start moving without you. → In this article we cover 7 steps to delegate like a pro.
+Things start moving without you. → Delegation Done Right is the article in which we cover 7 steps to delegate like a pro.

 5. Reduce Context Switching